 Legal Writing II – 6104

-The course begins with four meetings over the first five weeks of the semester (no meeting in Week 1).
-These meetings will involve multiple short written assignments and a peer review exercise, each of which will give you an opportunity to practice and refine your writing skills with feedback from an instructor.
+The course regularly meets during the first portion of the semester.
+During this initial portion of class, students complete multiple short written assignments, and a peer review exercise.
+Each assignment gives students an opportunity to practice and refine their legal writing skills with feedback from an instructor.

-Over the next four weeks, the class will not meet, but you will have 3-4 individual conferences with an instructor for feedback on your legal writing II assignments and on a piece of writing you’re working on in another course, for example your 2L writing project (either your journal note or your moot court brief.)
+During the second portion of the course, the class will not meet, but students have 3-4 individual conferences with an instructor for feedback on legal writing II assignments and a piece of writing in another course, for example a 2L writing project (either a journal note or a moot court brief.)

-In the next three weeks of the semester, the class will meet twice to practice writing for law school exams.
-Class meetings will end before Thanksgiving so as not to interfere with Fall Semester exams.
-The final writing assignment in the course is due toward the end of Winter Break.
+During the final portion of the course, students refine and practice their legal writing for law school exams.
+In addition to short preparatory assignments, the class meets twice to practice writing for law school exams.
+Class meetings end at least two weeks prior to the study period, so as not to interfere with exam preparation.
+The final writing assignment in the course is due after the exam period ends, to allow students sufficient time to study for finals.